logos-co/nomos-specs/carnot/spec.md

             high_qc = qc.high_qc()
             if high_qc.view != LOCAL_HIGH_QC.view:
                 LOCAL_HIGH_QC = high_qc
-                # Q: same thing about missing views. (some missing views may not have even generated any blocks.)
+                # Q: same thing about missing views.
+(Ans: This is a different case.
+A node might have a higher local_high_qc but other
+                # nodes where not able to see it due to failure.
+Now since a new leader is being selected, we need to make sure the high_qc is
+                # synched across network.)
 ```

 ### Receive Vote